 We recommend that you prepare your answers in advance of submitting this application, then copy and paste into the form.

-Individuals who are new to CUR should first create their membership and login using their newly established membership username and password to submit the nomination.
+Individuals that are new to CUR should first create their membership, and login using their newly established membership username and password to submit the nomination.

 In addition to verifying your contact information, the following information will be required for submission:

 - Keeping in mind CUR’s strategic pillars, please give us 300 words on how you are positioned to serve the Council? (limit 300 words)

 - Link to supplemental materials (e.g. Two-page CV, LinkedIn page, Bio on Campus webpage, other websites or blogs)

 - You may also see division specific questions.
 Should you need more time to prepare answers to these questions, please remember to click "post changes" to save your progress.
 You can then return to an existing nomination in the future to supply your final answers.

 - Integrating and Building Undergraduate Research into Curriculum and Coursework—focusing on building curriculum that is both research-based and supports undergraduate research as an outcome of curriculum.

 - Assessment of the Impact of Undergraduate Research—examines the outcomes of undergraduate research on students, faculty, curriculum and institutions.